Voting Info

 Voting is easy in Greenbrier County!

 If you’re a new voter, register now online or go to your county courthouse to register.
 Check the WV Secretary of State website for detailed instructions.
-(The deadline for registration is October 15, 2024.)
+(The deadline for registration is April 21, 2026.)

 Decide how you prefer to vote – you have options.

 Vote by mail with an absentee ballot.
-The deadline to request an absentee ballot is October 30, 2024.
+The deadline to request an absentee ballot is May 6, 2026.

 OR

-Vote early in person from October 23 - November 2, 2024, Mon. - Fri.
+Vote early in person from April 29 through May 9.
+Mon. - Fri.
 8 am - 4:30 pm, and Sat.
 9 am - 5 pm at either of these locations in Greenbrier County:

 -

-869 Court St. N in Lewisburg (known as the Masonic Temple building)
+912 Court St. N in Lewisburg (Courthouse)

 -

-604 Nicholas St, Rupert
+604 Nicholas St, Rupert (Community Center)

 OR

-Vote in Person on Election Day, Tuesday, Nov.
-5, 2024.
+Vote in Person on Election Day, Tuesday, March 12, 2026.
 Look up your polling place here.

 See what’s on your ballot.

-If you're not sure what district you're in, look up your sample ballot on Ballotpedia.
+Look up your sample ballot on Ballotpedia.

 Learn more about our candidates here.